This post covers things to do with kids in Las Vegas, including nighttime activities, free things to do, museums, attractions, and tours.

 There’s no need to spend your entire stay on the Las Vegas Strip.
 Get outside of town and go on an off-roading excursion.
 There are plenty of tours to choose from, depending on your comfort level.

-If you’re interested in true crime or the Mob – don’t miss this museum.
+If you’re interested in true crime or the Mob – don’t miss this organized crime museum.
 There are many interactive exhibits, including a Crime Lab Experience.
 Anyone 11 years old or older can discover fingerprint analytics and DNA profiles.

 Fremont Street is the popular pedestrian entertainment experience, lined with restaurants, shops, and easy casino access.
 Fremont Street is also the location of the SlotZilla zipline, where you can zoom over the other shoppers’ and walkers’ heads.
 You must be 16 to ride SlotZilla by yourself or be accompanied by another rider at least 16 years old.